synthels/daphne-x86_64/contributing.md

-# Contributing to eureka
+# Contributing to dahlia
-All contributions to eureka are very welcome and needed.
+All contributions to dahlia are very welcome and needed.
 If you have decided to contribute to this project, all you have to do is follow a few minor guidelines.

 ## Commit messages
 When writing a commit message, please make sure it is in the format of